Alessiorloreti/alessiorloreti.com/_posts/2016-10-30-Rosemary-Beach.markdown

 * * *

 Rosemary Beach is a pretty incredible place.
-Not only because my wife and I got to spend the weekend with great friends and see two of the best people get married (congrats Loren and George), but also because it is a perfect little town with one of the nicest beaches I've ever seen.
+Not only because my wife and I got to spend the weekend with great friends and see two of the best people get married (congrats Loren and George), but also because it is a perfect little town with one of the nicest beaches I've ever been to.
 I didn't bring out my camera at all over the weekend, except for about 15 minutes while we relaxed on the beach before heading back to Atlanta on our last day.
-Here are a couple photos I took.
+Here are a couple of the photos I took.
 I hope you enjoy them!

 ![](https://c2.staticflickr.com/6/5743/30670892275_78e1d0429d_b.jpg){: .blog-picture}